ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

 ## Objectives

 * Connect IBM Watson Conversation to Slack using the Conversation connector
-* Create and prepare a Db2 database
 * Create, deploy and bind Node.js actions in IBM Cloud Functions
+* Access a Db2 database from IBM Cloud Functions using Node.js

 ## Products